msjimc/AlphaMissenseViewer/README.md

 Figure 5c

-### making and index file
+### Mking and index file

 Select the data file you wish to index and press the ``Index`` button. ``AlphaMissenseViewer will read the file and when finished create an index file with the same name as the data file, but with the *.tsv file extension changed to *,index.
 Once made the 2nd ``Search`` button should be activated and the red warning message will disappear.
-It's important to note that the locations in the index file are the locations for the entries in the data file and not genomic coordintes.
+It's important to note that the locations in the index file are the locations for the entries in the data file and not genomic coordinates.

 ![Figure 6](images/figure6.jpg)

-Figure 6: Indexing a datafile
+Figure 6: Indexing a data file